-During the 1890's while still a young man, he became associated with Richard E. Schmidt, a practicing architect in Chicago since 1887.2 During the early years of this association, which was to last a lifetime, he contributed design for a series of buildings thereby earning the praise of contemporary critics for inventiveness and a refreshing departure from precedent.
+2 Richard E. Schmidt (1865-1958) was born in Bavaria.
+He came to the United States in 1866 and received his basic education in the Chicago Public Schools.
+He studied architecture at M.I.T. from 1883 through 1885, leaving before graduation.
+He began independent practice in Chicago in the year 1887. lifetime, he contributed design for a series of buildings thereby earning the praise of contemporary critics for inventiveness and a refreshing departure from precedent.
 His name was then obscure, and to this day little credit has been given him as designer for much of this early work.
 While he later turned to a then prevailing mode of traditional design, it is his early work that is now of the greatest interest in the light of modern architecture, and on which this essay is to be concentrated.